-Huge thank you to Elyse Press Major for being our Guest Blogger!
+Decoupage blinds with Elyse Press Major – and firstly, a huge thank you to Elyse for being our Guest Blogger.

-Check out the video at below this blog!
+Check out the video at the bottom of this blog.

-Left: Savannah by Pottery Barn Kids; right: Antique Rose Bouquet, Cath Kidston
+The wallpapes above are: Left – Savannah by Pottery Barn Kids; Right – Antique Rose Bouquet, Cath Kidston

 Wallpaper…check, Blinds…check.
 OK let’s get started.

 In a recent post (exterior illumination) I detailed my excitement over finally having ideas come together for the exterior of my Cape Cod style house.
 I still haven’t painted either side of the back door but I had been thinking about replacing the existing and broken mini blinds inside with something else, something with pattern.
 And then inspiration hit and I was out the door to the home improvement store.

 Perusing the aisle of blinds I was drawn to the 2″ faux wooden ones rather than the narrow 1″ sort.
 The wider slats seemed right for a decoupage experiment.
 My next stop was the office supply store for color copies of fabric which I intended to adhere on each blind and then coat with a light finish.

 I decided to keep the blinds in-tact and simply work around the cords.
 I started with the decorative valance which I covered with paper trimmed-to-fit and finished with a coat of Mod Podge.
 The paper began to bubble a bit, which happens, and so I smoothed it out using light pressure from my fingers along with the directed heat of a blog dryer.
 Blah.
 This was going to take forever.
 Was there a better way?